ankurk91/wp-google-analytics/readme.txt

 * Try re-installing the plugin.

-= Changes does not reflect after saving settings ? =
+= Changes does not reflect after saving settings? =

 Are you using some Cache/Performance plugin (eg: WP Super Cache/W3 Total Cache) ?

 Then flush your WP cache after saving settings.

-= Where does it store settings and options ? =
+= Where does it store settings and options? =

 WP Database->wp-options->asga_options.

 Uses a Single Row, stored in array for faster access.

-= What if i uninstall/remove this plugin? =
+= What if I uninstall/remove this plugin? =

 No worry!
 It will remove its traces from database upon uninstall.

 It will also disable tracking by removing the code from front-end.

-= Where to find my GA Tracking ID ? =
+= Where to find my GA Tracking ID? =

 Just go [here](https://support.google.com/analytics/answer/1032385).

-= Am i using Classic or Universal Google Analytics ? =
+= Am i using Classic or Universal Google Analytics? =

 [This](https://support.google.com/analytics/answer/4457764) might help.

-= What is debugging mode, How do i use it ? =
+= What is debugging mode, How do i use it? =

 Debugging mode allows you to troubleshot problems with Google Analytics web tracking.
 Once you enable this mode.
 Open up your site homepage and press F12 to open developer tools,